National Pact for Language

 In any case, the fact that speaking Catalan links you to Catalan identity has perhaps not been stated so clearly from the positions of the PSC, which had defended bilingualism.

 — There are two things.
 One is that everyone recognizes that Catalan is strongly linked to Catalan identity.
-Do we really believe that there can be integration within Catalan identity without any kind of contact with the Catalan language?
+Do we really believe that there can be integration within Catalan identity without any contact with the Catalan language?
+No. Linking oneself to the Catalan language is an explicit way of approaching Catalan identity.
+The other question is whether this implies having to be a monolingual Catalan speaker?
+No.

 Another symbolic aspect is achieving official status for Catalan in Europe.
 How will you pressure the Generalitat (Catalan government) to ensure a positive vote on May 27?

-— Regardless of what the Catalan government does, the Spanish government has its own geometries and knows that achieving official status for Catalan in European institutions is a gamble that benefits it.
+— Regardless of what the Catalan government does, the Spanish government has its own strategies and knows that achieving official status for Catalan in the European institutions is a move in its favor.
+Furthermore, it's clear that the Catalan government is in sync with the Spanish government on this issue and has repeatedly expressed the need to take all necessary diplomatic steps.
+I have no doubt that everything possible is being done to achieve official status for Catalan.

 Does it feel like a historic day?